 Quartz worktops are also more prone to sun damage and heat damage from contact with hot pots and pans.

-However, a high-quality quartz worktop can still last for an average of 15 years before a replacement may be needed.
+However, a high-quality quartz countertop can still last for an average of 15 years before a replacement may be needed.

 Looking to replace your old worktops?
 Read more about how to prepare for new worktops…